Editorial - Imaging in Medicine (2010) Volume 2, Issue 2

 On the median plane, the observed process of ossification starts from the optical forum to the frontal bone, lasting the whole course of pregnancy.
-The sequence of ossification is as follows: first, the optical folds and the great wing of the sphenoid develop at week 11, with the occipital condyle and the tympanic rings developing subsequently.
+The sequence of ossification is as follows: first, the optical folds and the great wing of the sphenoid develop at week 11, with the occipital condyle and the tympanic rings subsequently developing.

-Different populations have varying characteristics with regards to the cranium.
-To simplify these differences, craniometric measurements were created for the postnatal period, cranial indices or centesimal relationships between the values of some measurements.
-Through cephalometric measurements, distance can be measured between fixed anatomical points, and from these points, cephalometric reference planes can be constructed, which are essential for orthodontic evaluations.
-The cephalometric layout allows for the diagnosis and guidance for therapy [16,17].
+Different populations have varying characteristics in regards to the cranium.
+To simplify these differences, craniometrics measurements were created for the postnatal period, cranial indices or centesimal relationships between the values of some measurements.
+Through cephalometric measurements, distance can be measured between fixed anatomical points, and by these points, cephalometric reference planes can be constructed, which are essential for orthodontic evaluations.
+The cephalometric layout allows for the diagnosis and guidance for therapy.